Payments Timetable, Deposits, Summer Discount, Rent Calculation, Guarantors, Lead Tenant, & Miscellaneous Charges.

 The discount/rebate will be fully reflected when we do the calculation of the rent that falls payable in Oct/Jan/April.

-If you want to move just your possessions in from 1 Aug onwards that is fine and still take advantage of the scheme, that is perfectly fine.
+If you want to move just your possessions in from 1 Aug onwards that is fine and still take advantage of the scheme.
 See Storage of Possessions on our Tips for Tenants page.

 Guarantors

-Try and select someone to be your Guarantor who is not self employed if possible.
+Try and select someone to be your Guarantor who is not self-employed if possible.
 The reason for this is that the time taken to verify accounts can be excessive.
-If the delay become too long we may have to ask you to use a commercial supplier like HousingHand (for a fee).
+If the delay becomes too long, unfortunately we may have to ask you to use a commercial supplier like HousingHand (for a fee) instead, which we would rather avoid.

 What is a Lead Tenant?